Passports

 Q: Does anyone need to sign one of my photos?

-A: YES, THE GUARANTOR signs if a Child Application or Adult General Application.
+A: YES, THE GUARANTOR signs if completing a Child General passport application or Adult General application.

 NO, if an Adult Simplified Renewal.